dgkf/devcontainers/README.md

 R -- bash
 ```

+To help minimize paramter conflicts with runtime executables, script flags are
+prefixed with `---`.
+Common flags include `---build` to force the image to
-Force the container to re-build using `--force-build`, and output the full
+re-build, and `---echo` to output the full container launch command.
-container launch command using `--force-echo`

 ```
-R --force-build --force-echo
+R ---build ---echo
 ```